nubenetes/awesome-kubernetes/docs/sre.md

 - [dzone: SRE vs. DevOps: SRE Is to DevOps What Scrum Is to Agile](https://dzone.com/articles/sre-vs-devopssre-is-to-devops-what-scrum-is-to-agi)
 - [linkedin: DevOps vs Site Reliability Engineering](https://www.linkedin.com/pulse/devops-vs-site-reliability-engineering-sean-washington/)
 - [Google: What is Site Reliability Engineering (SRE)?](https://landing.google.com/sre/) SRE is what you get when you treat operations as if it’s a software problem.
 Our mission is to protect, provide for, and progress the software and systems behind all of Google’s public services — Google Search, Ads, Gmail, Android, YouTube, and App Engine, to name just a few — with an ever-watchful eye on their availability, latency, performance, and capacity.
+- [opensource.com: What is an SRE and how does it relate to DevOps?](https://opensource.com/article/18/10/sre-startup) The SRE role is common in large enterprises, but smaller businesses need it, too.

 <center>
 [![cn do sre](images/CN-DO-SRE.png)](https://devops.com/sre-devops-cloud-native-server-cage-match/)